jrobinso/hdf5-indexer/README.md

 ### h5index

-Use h5index to index an hdf5 file.
+Index an hdf5 file.
 By default this utility will build an index, gzip it, and at it to the hdf5 as a top-level dataset named "_index".
 If the "_index" dataset exists it is overwitten.

 ```commandline